 Backward linkages are the interconnection of an industry to other industries from which it purchases inputs to produce its output.
+IMPLAN's most current data contains 546 defined industries.
+Learn more about how these industries are defined and how select the most appropriate industry for your analysis by reviewing this Picking an Industry article.

-HOW ARE SECTOR PRODUCTION FUNCTIONS ARE REGIONALIZED:
+HOW ARE INDUSTRY PRODUCTION FUNCTIONS ARE REGIONALIZED:

-Using regional dollar values for Total Output and Value Added for each Sector, a Value Added Coefficient can be calculated (Value Added / Total Output).
-Knowing the Production Function represents 100% of the distribution of total Output for a Sector, this regional Value Added Coefficient is used to adjust the National Spending Patterns so that the sum of the coefficients allocated to each Commodity purchase, Total Gross Absorption, plus the Value Added Coefficient, equals 100%, while maintaining the ratio of the Commodity purchases to one another.
+Using regional dollar values for Total Output and Value Added for each Industry, a Value Added Coefficient can be calculated (Value Added / Total Output).
+Knowing the Production Function represents 100% of the distribution of total Output for a Industry, this regional Value Added Coefficient is used to adjust the National Spending Patterns so that the sum of the coefficients allocated to each Commodity purchase, Total Gross Absorption, plus the Value Added Coefficient, equals 100%, while maintaining the ratio of the Commodity purchases to one another.

 These regionalized Spending Patterns are further regionalized by converting Gross Absorption to Regional Absorption.
-The Commodities purchased by each Sector cannot all be sourced from within a closed economy; some Commodity purchases are imported from other regions.
+The Commodities purchased by each Industry cannot all be sourced from within a closed economy; some Commodity purchases are imported from other regions.
 Therefore, each Commodity has a model-specific Regional Purchasing Coefficient.

 CONVERTING COMMODITIES TO INDUSTRIES: